atsushieno/aap-juce/README.md

 In any case, before performing this task, you need this "modified version of `.jucer` file".
 This work is too verbose to explain here.
 I wrote the details later in this README ("Rewriting .jucer file for AAP").

-Once you are done with the modified .jucer file, you still need `aap_metadata.xml` for your project, so run `make generate-metadata` to generate it (explained later too).
+Once you are done with the modified .jucer file, you still need `aap_metadata.xml` for your project, so run `make update-aap-metadata` or `make update-aap-metadata-cmake` to generate it (explained later too).
 Copy it somewhere with some identical name, typically under `apps`.
 `make copy-and-patch-app-sources` will copy it if the file is appropriately specified in `Makefile` and it indeed exists.